collinsbigomba/Networksecurity/README.md

 snort
 - install the binary with apt install snort and you will have to type in your ip address of your entire subnet ie 192.168.23.0/24
 -
--
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-*Ref 1: Network Diagram*